GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 #### 1. Run the notebook

-- Create a new git repository with the content of `examples/machine-learning-pipeline/assets/Vertexpipeline` folder.
-Take note of this git repository url and clone it in the workbench in your dev project.
-Create a dev branch of the new repository.
-Switch to the development branch by choosing it in the branch section of the git view.
-Now go back to the file browser view by clicking the first option on the left bar menu.
-Navigate to the directory you just clone and run [the notebook](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/main/examples/machine-learning-pipeline/assets/Vertexpipeline/census_pipeline.ipynb) cell by cell.
+- Before running the notebook, create a new git repository with the content of `examples/machine-learning-pipeline/assets/Vertexpipeline` folder.
+Take note of this git repository url, you will need it to clone the repository.

+- Access workbench in your development project at the `https://console.cloud.google.com/vertex-ai/workbench/instances` link.

+- Click `Open Jupyterlab` button on the instance created, this will take you to an interactive environment inside Vertex AI.

+- Click the Git Icon and clone the repository you created, select the dev branch.

+- Navigate to the directory that contains `census_pipeline.ipynb` file and run [the notebook](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/main/examples/machine-learning-pipeline/assets/Vertexpipeline/census_pipeline.ipynb) cell by cell.
 Pay attention to the instructions and comments in the notebook and don't forget to set the correct values corresponding to your development project.

 #### 2. Configure cloud build

-- After the notebook runs successfully and the pipeline's test run finishes in the dev environment, create a cloud build trigger in your non-prod project.
+- After the notebook runs successfully and the pipeline's test run finishes in the dev environment, create a cloud build trigger in your non-production project.
 Configure the trigger to run when there is a merge into the staging (non-prod) branch by following the below settings.

     |Setting|Value|
     |-------|-----|